nginx-proxy/nginx-proxy/test/stress_tests/test_unreachable_network/README.md

 # nginx-proxy template is not considered when a container is not reachable

-Having a container with the `VIRTUAL_HOST` environment variable set but on a network not reachable from the nginx-proxy container will result in nginx-proxy serving the default nginx welcome page for all requests.
+Having a container with the `@proxy/virtualHost` label set but on a network not reachable from the nginx-proxy container will result in nginx-proxy serving the default nginx welcome page for all requests.

 Furthermore, if the nginx-proxy in such state is restarted, the nginx process will crash and the container stops.